spessasus/SpessaSynth/README.md

 1. ```shell
    git clone https://github.com/spessasus/SpessaSynth
    cd SpessaSynth
-   npm install && node server.js
+   node src/website/server.js
    ```
 2. Put your soundfonts into the `soundfonts` folder. (you can select soundfonts in the program)
 3. Enjoy!

-(note that in KDE Plasma 6 the browser auto opening seems to be broken.
-You must navigate to http://localhost:8181 manually)

 #### todo
 - make the worklet system perform good
-- port the worklet system to emscripten (maybe)
+- port the worklet system to emscripten (maybe) (not really)

 ### Special thanks
  - [Fluidsynth](https://github.com/FluidSynth/fluidsynth) - the source code really helped me understand and implement a lot of functionality and fixes
  - [Polyphone](https://www.polyphone-soundfonts.com/) - a wonderful testing tool for soundfonts and how they should sound
- - [Meltysynth](https://github.com/sinshu/meltysynth) - for the low-pass filter implementation
+ - [Meltysynth](https://github.com/sinshu/meltysynth) - for the initial low-pass filter implementation
+ - [RecordingBlogs](https://www.recordingblogs.com/) - for the detailed explanations on MIDI messages
+ -
- - **You!** - for checking out this project.
+ - **And You!** - for checking out this project.
 I hope you like it :)

 ### License
 Copyright © 2024 Spessasus.
 Licensed under the MIT License.